 “We looked at grade three side effects — including pain or difficulty swallowing, difficulty breathing, nausea or diarrhea, among others — often severe enough for patients to be hospitalized,” said the study’s lead author Brian Baumann, M.D., an adjunct assistant professor of radiation oncology in the Perelman School of Medicine at the University of Pennsylvania and an assistant professor of radiation oncology at Washington University School of Medicine in St. Louis.
 “Our clinical experience is that concurrent chemoradiation therapy patients treated with protons, rather than photons, tend to have fewer side effects.
 While there is some literature supporting that finding for several disease sites, we did not expect the magnitude of the benefit to be this large.”

 The results were staggering: 11.5% of proton patients experienced a grade three or higher side effect, compared to 27.6% of the photon group (conventional radiation).
 A weighted analysis of both groups found that the relative risk of a severe toxicity was two-thirds lower for proton patients compared to photon patients.
+With such targeted treatments, costs may be more affordable for patients in the future, as well.
+Considering how widely salaries can vary, even for engineering professionals, this could be a great move forward.
 In terms of comfort levels, proton therapy is far more bearable than traditional photon radiation.